michaelnny/miniGPT/README.md

 # Fine-tuning

 Once we have a pre-trained model and the datasets are ready, we can start doing fine-tuning.
+Note we can skip the pretraining step and using the pretrained model provided by openAI instead (by running the convert_hf_checkpoint.py script).

 We provide two options to do fine-tuning:

 1. Full scale fine-tuning: similar to pre-training where all parameters of the model are trainable, this is the common solution but requires the same amount GPU compute power as pre-training.
 2. LoRA fine-tuning: a parameter efficient fine-tuning method, where we frozen most of the parameters and only train a small amount of them using some tricks.
 This makes fine-tuning LLM on constrained GPU compute budget possible, for example we can fine-tuning the 1.3B GPT-2 model on a single RTX 3090 GPU, which is often impossible if we use full scale fine-tuning.